bi-graph/Bigraph/README.md

 if __name__ == '__main__':
     adamic_adar_prediction()
 ```
-or you can run evaluation methods directly which calls its peer method automatically
+<p>or you can run evaluation methods directly which calls its peer method automatically.</p>

 ```python
 from bigraph.evaluation import evaluate